ghc-proposals/ghc-proposals/proposals/0228-function-result-sigs.rst

 Effect and Interactions
 -----------------------

 Purposefully kept to a minimum.
-See the alternatives for why an extension had negative interactions.
+See the alternatives for why an extension to this proposal had negative interactions.

 Costs and Drawbacks
 -------------------